 Siomai or Shumai is a traditional Chinese dumpling served in dim sum.
-In China there are two varieties of Siomai which are the Cantonese and Jinghan.
-The difference between the two varieties is that the Cantonese is made out of pork, shrimp and black mushroom covered in a thin sheet of dough while the siomai in the Jiangnan region is quite different as the dough is larger and tougher than the Cantonese version and the filling is made out of marinated pork pieces in glutinous rice and steamed with some lard, the size is also bigger compared to the counterpart.
+In China there are two varieties of this dish which are the Cantonese and Jinghan.
+The difference between the two varieties is that the Cantonese is made out of pork, shrimp and black mushroom covered in a thin sheet of dough while the Jiangnan region version is quite different as the dough is larger and tougher than the Cantonese version and the filling is made out of marinated pork pieces in glutinous rice and steamed with some lard, the size is also bigger compared to the counterpart.
 Shumai also exists in Japan but the ingredients are different as well as its preparation, they only use pork and is always minced unlike the Chinese version which is finely chopped hence it has that distinct texture compared to the Chinese variant.

 - 500g pork, finely chopped